lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 <p style="margin-top:60px">Since I may already have acquired a bit of a reputation for being preoccupied with <a href="https://correlaid.org/blog/posts/point-pattern-analysis">accident analyses</a>, I wanted to take another shot at it.</p>

 Hence, this blog post maps and analyzes all fatal and non-fatal road accidents happening in South Australia in 2016.
-Data for this analysis is provided by the <a href="https://data.sa.gov.au/">South Australian Government Data Directory</a>.
+Data for the analysis is provided by the <a href="https://data.sa.gov.au/">South Australian Government Data Directory</a>.

 ## Setup

-Running the analysis below requires the packages `ggmap`, `ggplot2`, `ggthemes`, `magrittr`, `maps`, `mapdata`, `maptools`, `proj4`, `raster`, `rgdal`, `sp`, `stringr`, and `tidyverse`.
+Running the code below requires the packages `ggmap`, `ggplot2`, `ggthemes`, `magrittr`, `maps`, `mapdata`, `maptools`, `proj4`, `raster`, `rgdal`, `sp`, `stringr`, and `tidyverse`.

 For loading multiple packages at once, I conventionally use `p_load()` from the `pacman` package, which is a wrapper function for `library()` and `require()` and installs missing packages if necessary.